Teradata/jupyter-demos/README.md

 [Python Version](./Getting_Started/Teradataml_Widgets/Plot_Notebook.ipynb)

 #### Teradata Package for R Basics
-Discoverer how the Teradata Package for R (tdplyr) allows users to develop and run R programs to take advantage of Big Data and Machine Learning analytic capabilities of Vantage.<br>
+Discoverer how the Teradata Package for R (tdplyr) allows users to develop and run R programs to take adTeradata of Big Data and Machine Learning analytic capabilities of Teradata.<br>
 [Information](Getting_Started/tdplyr_R_Basics/tdplyr_R_Basics.ipynb)

-#### Initiate Parallel CPU Inferencing of Hugging Face Models in Vantage
+#### Initiate Parallel CPU Inferencing of Hugging Face Models in Teradata
-Execute this notebook first to prepare the environment to demonstrate Parallel CPU Inferencing of Hugging Face Models in Vantage<br>
+Execute this notebook first to prepare the environment to demonstrate Parallel CPU Inferencing of Hugging Face Models in Teradata<br>
 [Python Version](./UseCases/Language_Models_InVantage/Initialization_and_Model_Load.ipynb)

 #### SQL Basics in Jupyter
 This guide will walk you through writing your first SQL queries in Jupyter.
-It uses some of the Vantage system tables as a source for the queries.<br>
+It uses some of the Teradata system tables as a source for the queries.<br>
 [SQL Version](./Getting_Started/SQL_Basics_in_Jupyter/SQL_Basics_in_Jupyter_SQL.ipynb)

 #### teradataml Python Basics
-Introduction to Teradataml package for Python including connecting to Vantage, Teradata DataFrames, data manipulation and export to Pandas.<br>
+Introduction to Teradataml package for Python including connecting to Teradata, Teradata DataFrames, data manipulation and export to Pandas.<br>
 [Python Version](./Getting_Started/teradataml_Python_Basics/teradataml_Python_Basics_Python.ipynb)

 #### Intro to Panda for Python